 - 2.1.
 Directory structure of EXPRESSCLUSTER - 2.2.
-Log structure of EXPRESSCLUSTER - 2.3.
-How to delete EXPRESSCLUSTER logs or alerts - 2.4.
-Mirror statistics information collection function - 2.5.
-System resource statistics information collection function - 2.6.
+How to delete EXPRESSCLUSTER logs or alerts - 2.3.
+Mirror statistics information collection function - 2.4.
+System resource statistics information collection function - 2.5.
+Process resource statistics information collection function - 2.6.
 Cluster statistics information collection function - 2.7.
 Function for outputting the operation log of Cluster WebUI - 2.8.
 Communication ports - 2.9.
 Cluster driver device information - 2.10.
 What causes servers to shut down - 2.11.
 Configuring the settings to temporarily prevent execution of failover - 2.12.
 How to replace a mirror disk with a new one - 2.13.
 How to replace a server with a new one ~For a shared disk~ - 2.14.
 How to replace a server with a new one ~For a mirror disk~ - 2.15.
-How to replace a server with a new one ~For a hybrid disk~ - 2.16.
-How to back up a mirror/hybrid disk to its disk image - 2.17.
-How to restore the mirror/hybrid disk from the disk image - 2.18.
-Wait time for synchronized cluster startup - 2.19.
-Changing disk resources file system - 2.20.
-Changing offset or size of a partition on mirror disk resource - 2.21.
-Changing offset or size of a partition on hybrid disk resource - 2.22.
-Changing the server configuration (add/delete) - 2.23.
-Changing the server IP address - 2.24.
-Changing the host name - 2.25.
+How to replace a server with a new one ~For a hybrid disk~ - 2.17.
+How to back up a mirror/hybrid disk to its disk image - 2.18.
+How to restore the mirror/hybrid disk from the disk image - 2.19.
+Wait time for synchronized cluster startup - 2.20.
+Changing disk resources file system - 2.21.
+Changing offset or size of a partition on mirror disk resource - 2.22.
+Changing offset or size of a partition on hybrid disk resource - 2.23.
+Changing the server configuration (add/delete) - 2.24.
+Changing the server IP address - 2.25.
+Changing the host name - 2.26.
 How to add a resource without stopping the group

-• 2.26.
+• 2.27.
 Updating data encryption key file of mirror/hybrid disk resources